34 Industrial Revolution inventions that changed the world forever

 Sketches of Grove's design appeared in the same journal in 1842.
 Both of the designs used similar materials to today's phosphoric acid fuel cells.

 28. Dynamite was another child of the Industrial Revolution

 Dynamite is yet another invention that can trace its origins to the Industrial Revolution.
 The Swedish chemist and engineer Alfred Nobel first invented this highly-explosive combination of nitroglycerin, sorbents, and stabilizers.

-This potent explosive quickly gained wide-scale use worldwide as a far more powerful alternative to black powder.
 Today, dynamite is mainly used in mining, quarrying, construction, and demolition activities.

 But, they were first commercialized in the 1860s by Étienne Lenoir.
 It would take the work of Nicolaus Otto, Gottlieb Daimler, and Wilhelm Maybach to produce the first modern ICE in the 1870s - a working, compressed-charge, four-cycle engine.